 Just off the square is the canal, which over the summer has a big screen showing free sporting events and films.

-Over on Coal Drops Yard, old Victorian viaducts have been stylishly updated, and are now home to restaurants, bars, galleries and public art.
+Over on Coal Drops Yard, old Victorian viaducts have been stylishly updated, and are now home to restaurants, bars, galleries and public art as well as small green spaces like Bagley Walk and Gasholder Park.

-Feed your mind at the Frances Crick Institute
+Feed your mind at the Francis Crick Institute

-The Frances Crick Institute invites curious members of the public to explore the work of its world-leading biomedical researchers.
+Named after British scientist Dr Francis Crick, best known for his work with James Watson on the double helix structure of DNA – The Francis Crick Institute invites curious members of the public to explore the work of its world-leading biomedical researchers.
 It’s free to visit, and you can hang out with scientists in their labs, pop into exhibitions exploring subjects that include biomedical imaging and the relationship between art and science.
-There are also regular lectures and seminars.
+There are also regular lectures and seminars, and interactive events.

 Wander around The British Library